Labor Day in US: origin, meaning and why is it celebrated today?

 With unions winning great victories for workers and interest in joining on the rise in the United States, many are looking back at the origins of Labor Day.

-Unlike most countries that celebrate International Workers Day on 1 May, Labor Day this year falls on Monday, 5 September, giving workers a short holiday.
+Unlike most countries that celebrate International Workers Day on 1 May, Labor Day this year falls on Monday, 5 September.
 While the US does not celebrate International Workers Day, the date was selected to commemorate the Haymarket affair, which took place in Chicago on 4 May 1886.
 The Haymarket affair began as a labor demonstration that ended after a bombing left four dead and over seventy injured.
 The event is seen as a pivotal moment in the American labor movement and influenced the government’s decision to limit the working day to eight hours.

 Labor Day in the US recognizes the American labor movement and the work and contribution of laborers to the development and achievements of the United States.

 The labor movement started in the late 19th century and became an official federal holiday in 1894.
 This holiday symbolizes the end of summer for many Americans, and like any long weekend, it is celebrated with parties, parades, and all sorts of events.

 During the industrial revolution in the late 1800, workers around the world were forced to work 12 hours a day, seven days a week, to make ends meet.
 In the United States, many states had no laws to protect children, and many as young as five could work at mills, factories, and mines to earn a fraction of what adults made.
 Work conditions were unsafe, and there was no full access to fresh air, sanitary facilities, and breaks.
 As manufacturing work started to outgrow agriculture work, in the late 18th century, workers began organizing strikes and rallies to protest the poor work conditions, the long hours, and the number of days they worked.